Oslandia/workshop-3d/README.md

   * Edit host-only network -> Set IPv4 Address to 192.168.56.1
 * Right-click on the imported virtual machine -> settings -> Network -> Set "Name" field to the previously created host-only network

+If you need to quickly load the data into postgis, the script ~/backup_scripts/load_all.sh is available.
+Otherwise, just follow the instructions in the data and analysis folders.

 ## Installing with vagrant

 Install vagrant and virtual box: